 - Most children available for adoption are between the ages of 6 months to 17 years old.

 - Waiting children come from a wide range of ethnic backgrounds.

 - Many sibling groups are also waiting for a forever family.

-- Families who enter this program must be open to adopting a child up to at least the age of 3.
+- Families interested in adopting a child from this program must be open to adopting a child up to at least the age of 3.

-- Families with an approved home study have access to the “database” and are able to view children waiting.
+- Families with an approved home study have access to the “database” and are able to view waiting children.

 - Timeframe: 12 to 24 months.
 Timeframe is from registered dossier to completion.
 Timeframes are dependent on family’s openness to medical conditions, gender, and age of child.

-- Complete a FREE Pre-App to view waiting kids.
+- Complete a FREE Pre-App to view waiting children.